Mental Health Volunteering Abroad

 What is mental health volunteering?

 Our placements are all slightly different, but are designed to provide maximum benefit to both the communities where we work and to your CV.
 We work in a variety of settings with diverse client groups to ensure that we are having the best, most sustainable impact.
-Volunteers work on seven weekly projects and aim to positively impact service users in the following ways:
+Volunteers work on five - seven weekly projects and aim to positively impact service users in the following ways:

 • Improve self-esteem and self-worth through providing individual attention and helping them to master skills.